Billplz/api_slate/source/index.html.md

 ###### CARD TOKENIZATION FLOW
 1. Merchant to collect card details from card holder.
 Card number, expiry date and CVV.
-1. Create card & token using this [API](#create-card-token).
+1. Create card & token using this [API](#v4-tokenization-ocbc-create-card).
 1. Upon receiving the response, redirect card holder to the URL (authentication_redirect_url) given.
 1. Card holder is required to complete 3DSecure verification process within an hour.
 1. Billplz updates card status based on verification result.
 1. Billplz sends POST request to callback_url specified by merchant.
 If card holder fails to complete the verification process within an hour, Billplz will send a POST request with failed Card object.
-Merchants are expected to set up this callback_url to get and update the result of card's 3DSecure verification.
-[Click here to learn more](#click-here-to-learn-more).
+Merchants are expected to set up this callback_url to get and update the result of card's [3DSecure verification](#v4-tokenization-ocbc-3d-secure-update).

 <aside class="notice">
   This feature won't be enabled by default, and only applicable to members with OCBC business accounts.
 Email <a href="mailto:team@billplz.com?subject=OCBC_Tokenization">team@billplz.com</a> for assistance.